dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ## Attachment Object

 ### Type???
-Do we want a type like: contract or presentation
+Do we want a type like: contract or presentation?
 Or a subject or title.

 ### mimetype